GalSim-developers/GalSim/docs/install_pip.rst

 3.2.8 and 3.0.4, so probably any 3.x version will work.
 However, if you have trouble with another version, try upgrading to 3.3.4 or later.

-Note: Prior to version 2.0, GalSim used TMV for the linear algebra back end.
-This is still an option if you prefer (e.g. it may be faster for some use cases, since it can use an optimized BLAS library on your system), but to use TMV, you need to use the SCons installation option described below.
-(cf. `Installing With SCons`)

 Installing Eigen yourself
 ^^^^^^^^^^^^^^^^^^^^^^^^^